 The oldest religious sites in Nepal are Swayambhunath.
 According to the Gopalarajavamsavali, it was founded by the great-grandfather of king Manadeva, king Vrsadeva, about the beginning of the 5th century.
-Mythology also says that Bodhisattva, Manjushree let the water out of a lake, and the Kathmandu valley come out with a lotus blossom becoming a “Self Awoken, Lord.”
+Mythology also says that Bodhisattva and Manjushree let the water out of a lake, and the Kathmandu valley comes out with a lotus blossom, becoming a “Self Awoken, Lord.”
 This is where the stupa is built.
-It thereby holds the title of the Kathmandu’s first building.
+It thereby holds the title of Kathmandu’s first building.

 The official name of Swayambhunath is Swayambhu Maha Chaitya, and the first recorded name was “Singru-Vihara-Chaitya-Bhatjarika.”

 The real meaning of Swayambunath is” self-manifested,” self-existing.”

 The first written data of the stupa comes from King Manadeva, who had done it here in 640CE, so it predates the Natha.